AryanShukla29/Language_learn_platform/README.md

 Once the script completes, check your database to ensure that the challenges data has been successfully seeded.

-14. Now app is fully configured  and you can start using this app using either one of `npm run dev` or `yarn dev`.
+14. Now app is fully configured  and you can start using this app using either one of `npm run dev` .

 **NOTE:** Please make sure to keep your API keys and configuration values secure and do not expose them publicly.